slyipae1/COMP4222-Course-Project/README.md

 ## Overview
 We performed experiments on the pipeline of the paper ["Leveraging Graph Structures to Detect Hallucinations in Large Language Models"](https://github.com/noanonkes/Hallucination-Detection-in-LLMs) regarding similarity threshold, embedding model, LLM, and dataset.

-## Group Members & Task Distibution:
+## Group Members & Task Distribution:
 + YIP Sau Lai: similarity threshold & embedding model
     + Replaced BERT with DeBERTa: pipeline/graph/make_graph_DeBERTa.py
     + For each embedding model, used thresholds: 0.60, 0.65, 0.70, 0.75, 0.80, 0.85, 0.90, 0.95